 Consultants are encouraged to identify and clearly label in their submittal how each criterion is being fully addressed.
 Evaluation of responses to this RFP will be based only on the information provided in the submittal package, and if applicable, interviews, and reference responses.
 SHA reserves the right to request additional information or documentation from the firm regarding its submittal documents, personnel, financial viability, or other items in order to complete the selection process.
 In submitting a proposal, the Consultant and any sub-consultants agree that any costs, prices, hourly rates proposed shall be valid for a minimum of 90 days from the proposal due date.

-The following criteria with a point system of relative importance with an aggregate total of one hundred points will be utilized to evaluate the qualifications of each proposer:
+The following criteria with a point system of relative importance with an aggregate total of one hundred (must match the Total Maximum Points for Qualifications in table below) points will be utilized to evaluate the qualifications of each proposer: